kishkath/EVA/README.md

 # EVA
 EVA (Extensive Vision Program) Cohort 8 by The School of AI.

+The Repository contains the assignments & study materials of computer vision.

 # Vision

 - Vision is the ideal way of viewing the things,